XingyuGao1996/XingyuGao1996.github.io/_pages/about.md

 </script>

-I am a Ph.D. candidate in Physics  under the supervision of Prof. [Tongcang Li](https://sites.google.com/site/litongcang/) at Purdue University.
+I am a Postdoc Researcher under the supervision of Prof. [Tongcang Li](https://sites.google.com/site/litongcang/) at Purdue University.
 I am interested in solid-state quantum devices for the applications in quantum sensing, computation and communication.
 My current research focuses on spin qubits in solid-state materials, specifically, in hexagonal boron nitride.

 You can reach me by email at gao477[at]purdue[dot]edu